-Meet Fred Koch, a founding member of the John Birch Society, and his kids, David and Charles–better known as the Koch Brothers
+Meet Fred Koch, a founding member of the John Birch Society, and his sons, David and Charles–better known as the Koch Brothers

-Most John Birch Society scoundrels are buried deep in the recesses of American history, known only to politics junkies, history wonks and me, a Birch kid.
+Most John Birch Society leaders are buried deep in the recesses of American history, known only to politics junkies, history wonks and me, a Birch kid.

 There is one exception however, a Birch name that echoes across today’s political landscape: Fred C. Koch, founding member and national council member.
-Before Koch’s sons―David and Charles―became synonymous with 2000s corporate power, Koch built a fortune from an oil drilling techniques he developed.
-When oil companies in the United States ignored him, Koch looked elsewhere.
+Before Koch’s sons―David and Charles―became synonymous with corporate political power, Koch built a fortune from an oil drilling techniques he developed.
+But it didn’t happen immediately.
+In the early days, oil companies in the United States were not interested in Koch’s new methods.
+Fred looked elsewhere for contracts that would keep his fledgling company in business.

 In 1929, he landed a $5,000,000 contract for his company to build fifteen oil refineries in Russia, Joseph Stalin’s Communist Russia